Tuesday, April 3, 2012

 The following are just a few ideas.
 This is by no means the extent of what you can do, but rather a starting point to springboard your creativity.
 The possibilities are endless!

-1. When a new client is filling out your intake paperwork, offer them a warm herbal neck pillow.
 Mother Earth Pillows have beautiful herbal flaxseed pillows that can be heated in the microwave or a hot towel cabinet.
 They feel great, and smell like heaven.
 Your client has only been in your studio for 2 minutes and already they’re impressed.

 2. Have eye drops in single use vials (found in any pharmacy) available in your massage room where your clients get changed.
 Clients wearing contact lenses will really appreciate this.